revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 - Get the file name from the user.
 - Read each line from the file using for loop and store it in a list.
-- Print the elements of list in reverse order.
+- Print the elements of a list in reverse order.
 - Print the lines finally.

 Here is the Python Program to read the contents of the file in reverse order.
 The program output is also shown below.